ldieper/KnockOut-Index-Investment-Dashboard/README.md

 - **Key performance metrics** for evaluating investment outcomes
 - **Detailed analysis** of individual investment periods

+## Planned features

+- [ ] Logic for variable index-imports (IndexName.json instead of hard values)
+  - [ ] Dynamic streamlit-radio for choosing between variable index-imports
+- [ ] Logic for comparison of Investment-strategy and "typical" World ETF investment

 ## The investment strategy in detail

 ### Capital Allocation